Home > Blog volontari > September – A rollercoaster of changes and unforgettable memories

 And to top it off, we made our way to Palermo, where I reunited with more volunteer friends.
 Palermo blew me away.
 It’s such a lively city, and something about it reminded me of Spain.
 We spent the day exploring, swimming, and even climbing cliffs (which was terrifying but fun).
 Just as we were about to leave, the rain came pouring down, and we had to run to catch our bus.
 Stressful?
 Yes.
 Memorable?
 Absolutely.

-One of the highlights of the month was getting involved in my first official event with Avis!
-The event was in Malpensa, and I had the chance to help organize and speak in front of a crowd.
+One of the highlights of the month was getting involved in my first official event with Avis Lombardia as a speaker!
+The event was in Castello di Somma Lombardo, and I had the chance to help organize and speak in front of an audiance.
 Let me tell you, my nerves were through the roof.
 Public speaking has never been my strong suit, but somehow, I managed to push through.
 The event was beautiful, and being a part of it made me feel more connected to the community here.
 Plus, I think I’m getting the hang of organizing these events, I might even enjoy it!

-So, yeah… September was a whirlwind.
-Moving to a new place, traveling around Sicily, reuniting with friends, and getting more involved with the volunteer work—it’s been intense, but also so rewarding.
+So, yeah… September was a whirlwind, as getting more involved with the volunteer work was so rewarding.
 I’ve learned that change, while uncomfortable at times, can lead to amazing new experiences.
 And as the weather cools down, I’m excited to see what the next month will bring.

-September also marked a milestone: I went to the cinema for the first time in Italy!
+September marked a milestone: I went to the cinema for the first time in Italy!
 I was excited but nervous because, of course, the movie was in Italian.
 I’ve been learning the language, but let’s be real, it was a challenge!
 I was pleasantly surprised by how much I understood, though.
 Luckily, I had a friend with me who translated some parts, and honestly, it turned out to be a lot of fun.
 Plus, the cinemas here are huge!
-One thing that totally caught me off guard?
-The seven-minute break in the middle of the movie.
-I’ve never seen that in Sweden or Spain, but hey, it was a nice chance to grab more popcorn!
+One thing that totally caught me off guard! , but hey, it was a nice chance to grab more popcorn!

 One of the best parts of this month?
 My trip to Sicily!
 After reuniting with some of my fellow volunteers, we decided to head down south and explore the island together.
 Our first stop was Catania, and oh my gosh, it was incredible.
 The weather was perfect, the food was to die for, and the city had this amazing mix of old-world charm and modern vibes.
 It felt surreal to be exploring such a beautiful place with friends I hadn’t seen in a while.
 We laughed, caught up, and made even more memories.